-Prior to this verse, Paul had just given instruction about standing firm against the real enemy.
+Prior to this verse, Paul had just given instructions about standing firm against the real enemy.
 Not humans, but the evil spiritual forces that are waging war against us.
-And he instructed us to put on the full armor of God.
+And he then instructed us to put on the full armor of God.
 Armor that is essential if we are going to prevail in the spiritual warfare waging around us.
-Armor that is modeled after the Roman guards that were constantly around him.
+Armor that was modeled after the Roman guards that were constantly around him.

 The Belt of Truth

 First, buckle up the belt of truth.
-If we are serious about our walk with Christ, and engaging with the enemy, it is essential that we stand on the side of truth.
-What is truth?
-This was Pilates question of Jesus in John 18:38.
+If we are serious about our walk with Christ and engaging with the enemy, it is essential that we stand on the side of truth.
+But what is truth?
+This was Pilate’s question of Jesus in John 18:38.
 It is not recorded that Jesus answered him then.
 But he had previously given us an answer to that question.
-In John 14:6 Jesus said that he was the truth.
+In John 14:6, Jesus said that he was the truth.
 If we are going to engage the enemy, it is essential that we be in Jesus, the truth.
 But I’m not sure that is what Paul is talking about here.
 After all, Jesus is not something I put on and take off.